DutchGhost/rustricks/README.md

 }
 ```

+##### How does it work?
-This technique works, because the cell's `set` function called in in the first closure, only takes the cell by reference.
+This technique works, because the [set](https://doc.rust-lang.org/std/cell/struct.Cell.html#method.set) method called in in the first closure, only takes the cell by reference.
-In the second closure, the `take` function is called on the cell. `take` also takes the cell by reference, but requiress the inner value to implement std::default::Default.
+In the second closure, the [take](https://doc.rust-lang.org/std/cell/struct.Cell.html#method.take) method is called on the cell. [take](https://doc.rust-lang.org/std/cell/struct.Cell.html#method.take) also takes the cell by reference, but requiress the inner value to implement [Default](https://doc.rust-lang.org/std/default/trait.Default.html). `Take` replaces the current value with the default value of the type it's holding, and returns the replaced value.

 Over all, the flag is never mutably borrowed here, so it compiles.

+##### Advantages
-Advantages of this technique is that is does not require the inner value to implement Copy, and does not have any runtime checks.
+Advantages of this technique is that the inner value of the cell is not required to implement [Copy](https://doc.rust-lang.org/std/marker/trait.Copy.html), and does not have any runtime checks.

+##### Disadvantages
-The disadvantage of this technique is that the inner value is required to implement Default.
+The disadvantage of this technique is that the inner value is required to implement [Default](https://doc.rust-lang.org/std/default/trait.Default.html).

-##### Technique 2: std::cell::RefCell
+#### Technique 2: std::cell::RefCell

 ```Rust
 use std::cell::RefCell;